eduardobarona/Tic-Tac-Toe/README.md

 This project is a simple implementation of the classic game Tic Tac Toe using HTML, CSS, and JavaScript.
 The game includes a functionality that allows users to restart the game without reloading the page, thanks to a reset button.

-## Try it Out

-You can play the Tic Tac Toe game by following this [link](https://tictactoe-edubarona.netlify.app).

 ## Technologies Used

 - HTML